konsumer/node-sqldef/README.md

 sqldef test --dry-run < schema.sql
 ```

+## TODO

+* Need to actually add parsing/sql-clients to the CLI
+* Contribute more database-type parsing to sqldef (sqlite would be cool)

 ## credit

 Most of the credit goes to @k0kubun.
 They made the awesome diffing lib, I just wrapped it with a nice node lib, CLI & database client.